checkout page examples

 Away

-Away has made it easy to navigate the checkout process by using a small logo as the only way to exit.
 However, there is no direct link to go back or edit the cart contents.
-If a shopper wants to make changes, they have to go back to the store homepage and then find the cart again.
+If a shopper wants to make changes, they must return to the store homepage and then find the cart again.

 This could lead to distractions and incomplete orders.
-The checkout page has more steps than other stores, but it is effectively a one-page experience with an accordion style checkout.
-Showing images of the products in the cart is a good way to remind shoppers of their purchases, especially for expensive items.
+The checkout page has more steps than other stores, but it is effectively a one-page experience with an accordion-style checkout.

 This can help shoppers remember why they added the item in the first place.
 The simple design ensures quick loading times, reducing the risk of cart abandonment.